ZIMBABYE – The Trip

 Mozambique immigration: Very fast, just a stamp.

 It is about 8 km from Zoube to Malawi immigration.
-There were many bodas competing for business, in two different currencies, but there was no rush as I made them compete with each other.
-Eventually I got 150 MM, but he thought that was just 500 m to a group of taxis (almost all taxis in Mwanza just shuttle around the border).
+Many bodas were competing for business, in two different currencies, but there was no rush as I made them compete with each other.
+Eventually, I got 150 MM, but he thought that was just 500 m to a group of taxis (almost all taxis in Mwanza just shuttle around the border).
 He took me to the Malawi immigration for the same price.

 We were stopped by the army.
 “Country?”
 “Where did you come from?”
 Where are you going?”, “What are you doing in Malawi?”
 All very pleasant and he welcomed me to Malawi.

-Malawi immigration: I had to show my covid vaccinations and e-visa paper copy.
+Malawi immigration: I had to show my COVID vaccinations and e-visa paper copy.
 He asked several questions.
-Three stamps taking up almost a full page.
+Three stamps took up almost a full page.
 Male immigration offices almost always understand and stamp where requested, but the women are always difficult.

 I didn’t see